eder13/Spring-Boot-OAuth2-React-Project-Template/README.md

 3. Copy your `cliendId` and `clientSecret` and edit your `application.yml` file with those.

+4. Start the server using `./mvnw spring-boot:run` and navigate to [http://localhost:8081/](http://localhost:8081/)

+## How it works

+The React frontend is served under `src/main/frontend`, after building the whole project, a production built of the frontend is copied to `src/main/resources/built.js`.
+This is all done using the frontend-maven-plugin, which basically installs Node on Spring Boot.

+To build the backend + frontend and start the server, run

+    ./mvnw spring-boot:run

+There is also a npm script for building the frontend if you just work on that

+    npm run watch

+__Side note__: Default white label errors have been disabled since otherwise React's router wouldn't kick in.
+This means you have to handle 404 Errors on the client (inside React).
+For custom errors (authentication errors), instead of the `/error` endpoint, the endpoint `/error?message=true` is used.

 ## Installing other npm packages (optional)

 There is a `package.json` inside the $ROOT of the project.
 You can simply add your additional npm packages here.
 If you have also NodeJS/npm installed on your local machine, you can also run `npm install <package>`, which will include the dependencies inside the `package.json`.
 When you build the project, the frontend-maven-plugin will then install all packages on the server side automatically.

-## Working on the frontend only (optional)

-As said, when the Spring Boot project is building, it will also build the frontend.
-There is also the possibility to watch the React source files, if you are altering this only:

-    npm run-script watch

 ## A note to maven (optional)